 The tallest mountain in Acadia — and the highest point on the U.S. east coast — offers sweeping, 360-degree views.

-Towering above the western shore of Jordan Pond, Penobscot Mountain offers terrific views of both Mount Desert Island and the Gulf of Maine.
+Rising above the western shore of Jordan Pond, Penobscot Mountain offers sweeping views of both Mount Desert Island and the Gulf of Maine.

 Located on the much quieter west side of Mount Desert Island, Acadia Mountain has unbeatable views of Somes Sound.